Identifying Causal Effects in Experiments with Spillovers and Non-compliance: Identification

 \item $\mathbbm{E}\left[ \boldsymbol{\theta}_{ig} \right] = \mathbbm{E}\left[ \boldsymbol{\mathcal{Z}}_{ig}^0 \left\{ (1 - Z_{ig})\mathbf{f}(\bar{D}_{ig}) \right\}' \right]^{-1}\mathbbm{E}\left[ \boldsymbol{\mathcal{Z}}_{ig}^0 \left\{ (1 - Z_{ig})Y_{ig} \right\}\right]$.

 \end{enumerate} \end{thm}

 The first part of \autoref{thm:expect} identifies the average effects that the na\"{i}ve IV approach from \autoref{lem:linear} in general fails to.
-Rather than using the randomly assigned saturation $S_g$ as a source of instruments for $\mathbf{f}(\bar{D}_{ig})$ we \emph{transform} this vector of endogenous regressors into a set of exogenous instruments using $\mathbf{Q}_0(\bar{C}_{ig}, N_g)^{-1}$ and $\mathbf{Q}_{1}(\bar{C}_{ig}, N_g)^{-1}$.
 Parts (ii) and (iii) use a similar approach to obtain moment equations for the average value of $\boldsymbol{\psi}_{ig}$ for compliers and $\boldsymbol{\theta}_{ig}$ for never-takers.
 Given part (i), part (iv) is technically redundant, but it is convenient to have an expression for $\mathbbm{E}(\boldsymbol{\theta}_{ig})$ in isolation.
-To understand the intuition behind the instruments from \autoref{thm:expect}, consider the linear potential outcomes example from \eqref{eq:LinearModel} above.
-Here we have $\mathbf{f}(x) = (1, x)'$ and thus
+As discussed below in Section \ref{subsec:identification_example}, having sufficient variation in the saturations is crucial for part (ii) of \autoref{assump:rank}.